epecker/CDPP-Pulse-Example/README.md

+## CDPP-Pulse-Example

 This is a very basic example of an atomic model that outputs a 3-uple at regular intervals.

+### Setup

+This model assumes that the CD++ simulator is placed in the parent folder.
+For the sake of simplicity, the simulator is added as a git submodule.

+It must be noticed that a DEVS model for CD++ can be placed in any folder as long as the path to the simulator in the Makefile is correct.

+### Build the simulator and run a simulation

 If you take a look at `reg.cpp`, you will see how the model is registered into the simulator kernel:
 ```